Can Infrared Saunas Help Detox Black Mold Symptoms?

 Improved Immune System Function

 Sauna visits make your body feel like it has a fever.
-This heat really helps the immune system work better.
+This heat helps the immune system work better.
 Higher body temperature, though temporary, helps fight mold sickness by strengthening defense mechanisms.

-Regular sauna use also raises white blood cell plus antibody production, improving infection-fighting and toxin removal.
+Regular sauna use also raises white blood cell and antibody production, improving infection-fighting and toxin removal.
 Sauna heat stress produces heat shock proteins that protect cells from damage and support cellular repair processes damaged by mold exposure.

 Improved Blood Flow and Oxygen Supply

 More oxygen reaching tissues aids cell repair and supports natural healing processes in the body.
-Higher blood flow optimizes the liver next to kidney function ‒ key organs for detoxification.
+Higher blood flow optimizes the liver next to kidney function—key organs for detoxification.

 Please note that while sauna use is recommended as a detox method for black mold and as a self-care wellness initiative, it does not substitute medical checkups and treatment for mentioned conditions.
 At the same time, ensure you have your home tested for black mold by experts and remove it if found.